 b.
 Infuse IV fluids through a central line.

 c.
 Teach the patient about antiemetic therapy.

 The patient data indicate a poor nutritional state and improvement in nutrition will be helpful in improving the response to therapies such as surgery, chemotherapy, or radiation.
 Nausea and vomiting are not common clinical manifestations of stomach cancer.
 There is no indication that the patient requires hospice or IV fluid infusions.

-A 26-yr-old patient with a family history of stomach cancer asks the nurse about ways to decrease the risk for developing stomach cancer.
-The nurse will teach the patient to avoid
+31. A patient with a family history of stomach cancer asks the nurse about ways to decrease the risk for developing stomach cancer.
+What should the nurse teach the patient to avoid?

 Smoked foods such as bacon, ham, and smoked sausage increase the risk for stomach cancer.
 Stressful situations, abdominal distention, and use of H2 blockers are not associated with an increased incidence of stomach cancer.

 32. The nurse is assessing a patient who had a total gastrectomy 8 hours ago.
 What information is most important to report to the health care provider?

 c.
 Absent bowel sounds in all quadrants